children in a classroom raising hands

 BOYS & GIRLS CLUBS OF THE CRESCENT REGION: PROJECT LEARN- READY TO READ

 This program being piloted at Six Mile Elementary helps struggling readers in Pickens County gain the skills they need to read on grade level.
-Through after-school and summer programming, students receive daily small-group instruction from certified teachers, AI-powered tutoring with the ABii robot, and engaging activities like library trips and literacy challenges.
+Through after-school and summer programming, students receive daily small-group instruction from certified teachers, AI-powered tutoring with the ABii robot, and engaging literacy activities.
 Parents are also involved through workshops and take-home literacy kits.
-The goal is to prevent learning loss, accelerate reading growth, and close achievement gaps so children can become confident readers.

 CROSSWELL ELEMENTARY: READ AND RISE IN PARTNERSHIP

-Crosswell Elementary’s program focuses on early intervention for first graders and their families to close literacy gaps before third grade.
-Monthly workshops equip parents with research-based reading strategies—such as phonics, decoding, and fluency—that align with what students are learning in school.
-Bilingual resources and support ensure families from multilingual backgrounds are included.
-Parents and students participate together in hands-on activities, building both skills and stronger school-family partnerships.
-The program strengthens early literacy foundations and fosters a love of reading.
+Crosswell Elementary's program focuses on early intervention for first graders and their families to close literacy gaps before third grade.
+Monthly workshops equip parents with research-based reading strategies that align with what students are learning in school.
+Bilingual resources ensure families from multilingual backgrounds are fully included.

 FOREST ACRES ELEMENTARY: AFTER SCHOOL TUTORING

-Forest Acres is tackling reading struggles by offering small-group tutoring twice a week for 3rd graders performing below grade level.
-Tutors from Clemson University, Anderson University, and Southern Wesleyan University work with groups of 4–5 students, focusing on phonics, vocabulary, and comprehension.
-The program runs from October through March, giving students consistent, personalized support that helps them catch up in reading and improve their confidence.
-Progress is tracked regularly to ensure students grow toward grade-level proficiency.
+Forest Acres offers small-group tutoring twice a week for 3rd graders performing below grade level.
+Tutors from Clemson University, Anderson University, and Southern Wesleyan University work with small groups on phonics, vocabulary, and comprehension from October through March, giving students consistent, personalized support.

 PICKENS COUNTY FIRST STEPS: REACH OUT AND READ

-Reach Out and Read works through pediatric care, helping families build early literacy habits from birth to age 5.
-At every well-child visit, doctors provide families with an age-appropriate book, model reading techniques, and encourage parents to read aloud daily.
-This program supports brain development, strong parent-child bonds, and early kindergarten readiness—all critical for later success in reading.
-In Pickens County, the program will reach about 1,750 children each year, ensuring more families have the tools and resources for early literacy at home.
+Working through pediatric care visits, Reach Out and Read helps families build early literacy habits from birth to age five.
+At every well-child visit, doctors provide an age-appropriate book, model reading techniques, and encourage parents to read aloud daily.
+The program reaches approximately 1,750 Pickens County children each year.

 PICKENS COUNTY LIBRARY SYSTEM: ACTIVE READING WORKSHOPS FOR CAREGIVERS

-The library’s Active Reading Workshop teaches parents how to read with their children, not just to them.
-Using the ABCs of Active Reading—Ask questions, Build vocabulary, and Connect to their world—caregivers learn practical strategies to strengthen comprehension and vocabulary.
-Families also receive free books to take home, along with resources to keep practicing.
+The library's Active Reading Workshops teach parents how to read with their children, not just to them, using practical strategies to build comprehension and vocabulary.
 Workshops are held monthly in person and every other month virtually, serving up to 150 households each year.
-By empowering parents, the program ensures more children develop the comprehension skills needed for success by third grade.

-For more information about the Education programs offered through United Way of Pickens County, contact Anna Spatafora, 864-826-8107.
+For more information about the Education programs offered through United Way of Pickens County, contact Anna Spatafora.